Arlo’s Experience on Becoming a Therapy Dog

-I hope our story below will inspire one or all of you to take a look at the Pets As Therapy website and consider if your pup would be suitable.
+I hope our story below will inspire one or all of you to take a look at the Pets As Therapy website and consider if your pup would suit becoming a Therapy Dog.

 Why we became volunteers.

-Arlo has always been intelligent, he picked up obedience training easily and was soon getting his Bronze and Silver awards with the Kennel Club Good Citizen Scheme.
+Arlo has always been intelligent.
+He picked up obedience training easily and was soon getting his Bronze and Silver awards with the Kennel Club Good Citizen Scheme.
 Labradors are known for being bright but dippy and Arlo fits into this category perfectly.
-You could always see the excitement Arlo got from interacting with people, especially children and I was desperate to nurture his instinct and keep his mind sharp.
+You could always see the excitement Arlo got from interacting with people, especially children.
+I was desperate to nurture his instinct and keep his mind sharp.

 Then doubt hit me.
-Although Arlo is amazing, he was only One year old and could still have the odd day where he decided to jump up at a visitor or ignore me.
+Although Arlo is amazing, he was only one year old.
+He could still have the odd day where he decided to jump up at a visitor or ignore me.
 After a few days of mulling it over, we signed up, there was no harm in seeing what could happen.
 It was then I noticed the Read2Dogs scheme.
 Arlo adores children and he naturally knows how to behave around them.
-He is around children of varying ages regularly due to our big families and he instinctively knows to be calm, gentle and placid around those smaller than him.
+He is always around children of varying ages regularly due to our big families.
+Arlo knows to be calm, gentle, and placid around those smaller than him.

-I have always been an avid reader, especially as a child, I would love getting lost in the mischief of Mildred Hubble (The Worst Witch), the adventures of the Famous Five or the antics of the animals being treated at the Animal Ark clinic.
-It’s no secret that children are lost in the worlds of television and Xbox games and as time goes on, I’ve noticed more and more of the children I know not wanting a bedtime story but 5 minutes on the iPad.
+I have always been an avid reader, especially as a child.
+I would love to get lost in the mischief of Mildred Hubble (The Worst Witch), the adventures of the Famous Five, or the antics of the animals being treated at the Animal Ark clinic.
 Reading was such a big part of my childhood and I wanted to encourage and inspire others to pick up books.

 How we became volunteers